-This efficiency comes with a high price.
-Since its launch, NICS has failed spectacularly in one high-profile case after another, allowing individuals with a history of violence and/or severe mental illness to pass background checks and legally purchase firearms later used in mass killings, murder-suicides and other horrors.
+This “efficiency” comes with a high price.
+Since its launch, NICS has failed spectacularly in one high-profile case after another, allowing individuals with a history of violence and threatening behavior to pass background checks and legally purchase firearms later used in mass killings, murder-suicides and other horrors.

 Gun control advocates have been conspicuously silent about the problems with NICS, but these problems were predictable from the very start.
 It was the National Rifle Association that created the instant check system, not gun control proponents, and it was purposely designed to fail.

 On October 22, 1968, President Lyndon Baines Johnson sat down to sign the biggest gun control bill in the history of the United States, the Gun Control Act.
 But as he put pen to paper he felt a twinge of genuine regret.

 The president had lobbied Congress hard for a tough gun control bill in response to growing crime and the tragic assassinations of President John F. Kennedy; Martin Luther King, Jr.; and Bobby Kennedy.
 Johnson wanted legislation that would stop “hardened criminals, or alcoholics, or drug addicts or mentally unstable [Americans]” from getting guns.
 He gushed to federal legislators about a licensing law in New Jersey that denied 540 dangerous people access to firearms in its first six months of operation.